 SECTION 6 – SECURITY & COOKIES

-To protect your personal information, we take precautions and follow industry best practices to make sure it is not inappropriately lost, misused, accessed, disclosed, altered or destroyed.
+To protect your personal information, we take precautions and follow industry best practices to make sure it is not inappropriately lost, misused, accessed, disclosed, altered, or destroyed.

-If you provide us with your credit or debit card information, the information is encrypted using secure socket layer technology (SSL) and stored with a AES-256 encryption.
+If you provide us with your credit or debit card information, the information is encrypted using secure socket layer technology (SSL) and stored with AES-256 encryption.
 Although no method of transmission over the Internet or electronic storage is 100% secure, we follow all PCI-DSS requirements and implement additional generally accepted industry standards.

 Cookies are small text files that are placed on your machine to help the site provide a better user experience.
-In general, cookies are used to retain user preferences, store information for things like shopping carts, and provide anonymised tracking data to third party applications like Google Analytics.
+In general, cookies are used to retain user preferences, store information for things like shopping carts, and provide anonymized tracking data to third party applications like Google Analytics.
 As a rule, cookies will make your browsing experience better.

 However, you may prefer to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.
 We suggest consulting the Help section of your browser or taking a look at the About Cookies website which offers guidance for all modern browsers.